bangelor/bangelor/README.md

 - 👋 Hi, I’m @bangelor
-- 👀 I’m interested in Machine Learning and Data Science Projects
+- 👀 I’m interested in Data Engineering and Data Ops
-- 🌱 I’m currently learning dbt
+- 🌱 I’m currently lfocusing on dbt
 - 💞️ I’m looking to collaborate on dbt and MLOps Projects
 - 📫 How to reach me lorenz.bangerter@icloud.com